JonDemers/opcode-ssg/_posts/2014-11-19-https-wildcard-subdomain-dns-apache-tomcat-config.markdown

 ## Tomcat Wildcard Subdomain Configuration

-Below you’ll find the configuration of Tomcat (in server.xml), which is quite standard.
+Below you'll find the configuration of Tomcat (in server.xml), which is quite standard.
 Actually, we do not need to define any *"wildcard"*, we just define a `defaultHost` in the `Engine` element.
 Then we deploy a `ROOT.war` in the webapps directory (`/opt/example.com/tomcat7/webapps`) to serve all content at the root context path.

 ```xml
 <Service name="example">